 What's the most under-appreciated place or thing in town?
 Congress Street.
 It has it all.

 Describe your perfect night—and the following morning—in Portland.
-Dinner out with friends and a walk along the East End greenbelt the next morning with my partner Betsy and my dog Truman.
+Dinner out with friends and a walk in Evergreen Cemetery with my partner Betsy and my dogs Truman Capote and Harper Lee.